e-r-i-k-a/my_fullstack_boilerplate/README.md

 ```
 DELETE
-- a campus
+x- a campus
-- a student
+x- a student
 ```

 ### How to test functionality without a frontend